Visual Pivoting for (Unsupervised) Entity Alignment: Method

-\stitle{Visual embedding.} We use \textsc{ResNet}-152 \citep{he2016deep}, pre-trained on ImageNet \citep{deng2009imagenet} recognition task, as the feature extractor for all images.
-For each image, we do a forward pass and take the last layer's output before logits as the image representation (the \textsc{ResNet} itself is not trained).
-The feature is sent through a trainable linear layer for the final image embedding:
+\stitle{Visual embedding.} We use \textsc{ResNet}-152 \citep{he2016deep}, pre-trained on the ImageNet \citep{deng2009imagenet} recognition task, as the feature extractor for all images.
+For each image, we do a forward pass and take the last layer's output before logits as the image representation (the \textsc{ResNet} itself is not fine-tuned).
+The feature is sent through a trainable feed-forward layer for the final image embedding:

-The CNN-extracted visual representation is expected to capture both low-level similarity and high-level semantic relatedness between images \citep{kiela2014learning}.\footnote{We compared several popular pre-trained visual encoders but found no substantial difference.
-See \Cref{sup:visual_encoder} for details.}
+The CNN-extracted visual representation is expected to capture both low-level similarity and high-level semantic relatedness between images \citep{kiela2014learning}.\footnote{We compared several popular pre-trained visual encoders but found no substantial difference (\Cref{sec:ablation_study}).}

-\stitle{Relation and attribute embeddings.} \citet{yang2019aligning} showed that modelling relations and attributes with \textsc{Gcn}s can pollute node representations due to noise from neighbours.
-Following the investigation of \citet{yang2019aligning}, we adopt a simple feed-forward network for mapping relation and attribute features into low-dimensional spaces:
+\stitle{Relation and attribute embeddings.} \citet{yang2019aligning} showed that modelling relations and attributes with \textsc{Gcn}s could pollute entity representations due to noise from neighbours.
+Following their investigation, we adopt a simple feed-forward network for mapping relation and attribute features into low-dimensional spaces:

 \stitle{Modality fusion.} We first $l_2$-normalise each feature matrix by row and then fuse multi-modal features by trainable weighted concatenation:

 where $n$ is the number of modalities; $w_i$ is an attention weight for the $i$-th modality.
 They are sent to a softmax before being multiplied to each modality's $l_2$-normalised representation, ensuring that the normalised weights sum to $1$.